xnau/pardibee/readme.txt

 3. Import CSV File: page where CSV files can be imported, includes detailed instructions and a blank spreadsheet download

 == Changelog ==

+= 1.9.7.8 =
+* fixed bug when using search parameters in the URL on a selector field

 = 1.9.7.7 =
 * string combine field now works in the signup form